cheshire map

 Ordnance Survey First Edition Map - Location of "Street" fields

-Neil Buckley located these two field names from Cheshire Tithe maps.
-These are an obvious reference to the Roman road, which must therefore pass through or along the edge of these fields.
-The line of the Roman road, or rather the corridor through which it passes, is shown in white.
-Definitely through Big Street Field and just about touching the corner of Little Street Field.
-I think this satifies the requirement.
+Neil Buckley located these three field names from Cheshire Tithe maps.
+These are an obvious reference to the Roman road, which must therefore pass through, along the edge or the corner of these fields.
+There is just one line of the Roman road which satisfies this requirement.
+It passes through Big Street Field and through the corner of the other 2.
+Route fixed!

 Click for larger view